awsdocs/aws-cdk-guide/doc_source/serverless_example.md

 This tutorial contains the following steps\.

-1. Creates a AWS CDK app
+1. Create a AWS CDK app

-1. Creates a Lambda function that gets a list of widgets with HTTP GET /
+1. Create a Lambda function that gets a list of widgets with HTTP GET /

-1. Creates the service that calls the Lambda function
+1. Create the service that calls the Lambda function

-1. Adds the service to the AWS CDK app
+1. Add the service to the AWS CDK app

-1. Tests the app
+1. Test the app

-1. Adds Lambda functions to do the following:
+1. Add Lambda functions to do the following:
    + Create a widget with POST /\{name\}
    + Get a widget by name with GET /\{name\}
    + Delete a widget by name with DELETE /\{name\}